daniel-molina/visualequation/doc/UI.md

 *   Else, select supeq and consider current keystroke the first one of the sequence from now on.

+##### SHIFT-C-LEFT/SHIFT-C-RIGHT
+*   If selection is a juxted, select that and all its cojuxteds to the left/right, using a TJUXT-block if needed.
+*   Else, select supeq.
+In addition, if orimode, set dir to L/R.

+It must be equivalent to use SHIFT-LEFT/SHIFT-RIGHT once or more times, so further details may apply.

 ##### SHIFT-UP (or M-p)
 Select usupeq if it exists.
-Do not change dir unless selection is V. In that case, set R. It respects the GUI notion of using SHIFT to extend current selection.
+Do not change dir unless it is V. In that case, set
+R. It resembles the GUI notion of using SHIFT to extend current selection.

 ##### SHIFT-DOWN (or M-n)
 Select last 1-ulevel usubeq of selection if it exists and is selectable.
-It respects the GUI notion of using SHIFT to shrink current selection.
+It resembles the GUI notion of using SHIFT to shrink current selection and also that DOWN does not always go to the start of the next line.
+Of course, SHIFT-DOWN per se would extend selection and not shrink it in reasonable text editors.

 > **Note**: RETURN already selects the first 1-ulevel usubeq if it exists.

-##### SHIFT-TAB/TAB (fast movement):

-Move to the closest symbol to the left/right without changing dir
+#### Long movements selecting whole mates

+> **Note**: Successive keystrokes of the same class will remember the mate
+> ulevel.

+If selection is the whole eq, do nothing.
+Else, consider that supeq of selection is called SUP.

+##### TAB (First pars of supeq mates, forward)
+*   If SUP has a mate to the right RSUP, select the first param of RSUP.
+*   Elif SUP has at least one mate to the left, select the first param of the first mate of SUP.
+*   Else, select the first param of SUP.

+##### SHIFT-TAB (First pars of supeq mates, backward)
+*   If selection is not the first param of SUP, select the first param of SUP.
+*   Elif SUP has a mate to the left LSUP, select the first param of LSUP.
+*   Elif SUP has at least one mate to the right, select the first param of the last mate of SUP.
+*   Else, do nothing.

+##### C-TAB (Last pars of supeq mates, forward)
-*   If that symbol is not a selsubeq, select instead its supeq of lowest level which is selectable.
+*   If selection is not the last param of SUP, select the last param of SUP.

-**Marginal case**: If no candidate is found, select the last/first symbol.
-If that is not a selsubeq, select its selectable supeq of lower lever.

-#### Manipulation of subequations

-##### Cut (C-x)

-Remove selected subeq and save/overwrite VE's clipboard.

-This shortcut is a an important key combination for emacs and readline, but by default the desktop tradition will be respected.

-##### Copy (C-c)

-Save/overwrite VE's clipboard with selection.

-##### Paste (C-v)

-Insert VE's clipboard (in overwrite mode, selection is replaced).

-##### Undo (C-z)

-Undo last manipulation, if it exists.

-##### Redo (C-SHIFT-z)

-Redo last manipulation, if it exists.
+*   Elif SUP has a mate to the right RSUP, select the last param of RSUP.
+*   Elif SUP has at least one mate to the left, select the last param of the first mate of SUP.
+*   Else, do nothing.

+##### C-SHIFT-TAB (Last pars of supeq mates, backward)
+*   If SUP has a mate to the left LSUP, select the last param of LSUP.
+*   Elif SUP has at least one mate to the right, select the last param of the last mate of SUP.
+*   Else, select the last param of SUP.

 ##### Subequation-specific manipulations